canarytrace/documentation/docs/guides/windows-example.md

 custom_edit_url: false
 ---

-> ### What you’ll learn
-- This installer prepare Elasticsearch and Kibana for Canarytrace use
-- What is options for Canarytrace Installer?

 If you have Windows with Docker Desktop installed, skip the first and second step

 ## Prepare Windows on Azure